ibuildingsnl/qa-tools/README.md

 qa-php
 ======

-(Experimental) Future home of the PHP specific QA tools
+Home of the PHP specific QA tools